mikependon/RepoDB/RepoDb.Nuget/documentation.md

 ### Why RepoDb

- - Only 30 seconds to Setup.
+ - Very lightweight and very fast because of IL.
+We are the fastest, faster than Dapper.
- - Massive ORM Operation supports.
+ - Supports massive ORM operations.
- - Less Code and Fluent.
+ - Less code, clean and fluent.
- - Dynamic fast-switching for lightweight and massive ORM operations.
+ - Dynamic fast-switching between light and massive operations.
- - Seriously fast because of IL programming.
- - Unique and Developer Friendly Expression Tree.
+ - Unique and developer friendly expression tree.

 ### Documentation
 Click [here](https://repodb.readthedocs.io/en/latest/index.html) for the complete documentation.